Alfred Kerr: Exile

-In 1933 Kerr was warned by a policeman that his passport was about to be confiscated.
-He fled to Prague immediately.
+In 1933 Kerr fled to Prague.
 His wife Julia and their children followed him to Switzerland later.
-They then went to Paris and then, after the purchase of a film script by Alexander Korda, to England.
+They then went to Paris and then, after the purchase of a film script by Alexander Korda, to England, United Kingdom.
 (These years of exile are described, from a child's perspective, by Kerr's daughter, author Judith Kerr, in her Out of the Hitler Time trilogy.)
-His books were amongst those burnt in May 1933 by the Nazis when they came to power; Kerr had attacked the Nazi Party publicly very early on and Goebbels said before Hitler came to power that Kerr would be one of the first he would shoot.
-He lived in penury in London.
+His books were amongst those burnt in May 1933 by the Nazis when they came to power; Kerr had attacked the Nazi Party publicly very early on and Joseph Goebbels said before Adolf Hitler came to power that Kerr would be one of the first he would shoot.
+He lived in extreme poverty in London.
 He was a founder of the Freier Deutscher Kulturbund, and worked for the German PEN club.
 An old feud with Karl Kraus worked against him at the BBC.

 Kerr became naturalised as a British subject in 1947.
 In 1948 he visited Hamburg at the start of a planned tour of several German cities but suffered a stroke, and then decided to end his own life via an overdose of Veronal, procured for him by his wife.
 He was buried, without references to religion according to his wishes, in Ohlsdorf Cemetery in the position "Z 21-217" and his wife was cremated with her ashes buried at the foot of his grave when she died in 1965.

 The Alfred-Kerr-Preis für Literaturkritik was established in 1977.
 His Berliner Briefe for the Breslauer Zeitung were published as Wo liegt Berlin in 1997, Warum fliesst der Rhein nicht durch Berlin and as Was ist der Mensch in Berlin in 2017.
 Wo liegt Berlin was a best-seller and the proceeds were given by Michael and Judith Kerr to the Kerr Foundation in Berlin which awards an annual Kerr Prize for a young actor.
-An eight volume edition of his works has been published and a biography of 720 pages appeared in 2016.
+An eight volume edition of his works has been published by S. Fischer, there is an extensive literature devoted to Kerr.